 Layout

 We’ve read comments about Love’s RV hookups not being “Big Rig Friendly,” especially for those of us with a toad.
-We’ve read that at least some Love’s RV Hookups sites are only 30′ long, which means that big rigs might be excluded from those locations.
+We’ve read that at least some Love’s RV Hookups sites are only 30′ long, which means that big rigs might be excluded from those locations, but some locations can now accommodate larger rigs.

 Here’s a Class A gasser (no toad) fueling up at a Love’s Travel Stop.
 (Source: Love’s Travel Stops)

-Staying at a Love’s RV Hookups location isn’t your traditional camping experience, nor should we expect it to be.
+Staying at most Love’s RV Hookups locations isn’t your traditional camping experience, nor should we expect it to be.

 How Do I Reserve an RV Hookup at a Love’s Travel Stop?